They may love you, but they’re all liars. Your spouse, your mother, your best friend from college… Liars.

 Over to You

 Know some common home staging mistakes that you see Realtors making?
+Have some insider home staging tips?
 Let us know in the comments.